Probing Predictions on OOD Images via Nearest Categories: Introduction

 \subsection{Contributions}

-Our first finding is that NCG accuracy is consistently higher than chance levels for many training methods and datasets.
+Our result shed light on how to examples with unseen classes.
+Our first finding is that NCG score is consistently higher than chance levels for many training methods and datasets.
 This means that the behavior on OOD data is far from random.
 On both natural and corrupted OOD images, the network favors the 1-NN label.
 Surprisingly, this correlation with 1-NN happens in pixel space with $\ell_2$ distance.
 The network converges to a classifier that depends heavily on the geometry of the input space, as opposed to making predictions based on semantic or higher-level structures.

-Next, we show that robust networks indeed have much higher NCG accuracy than natural training methods.
-This holds for a variety of held out classes, corruption types, and robust training methods.
+Next, we show that robust networks indeed have much higher NCG scores than natural training methods.
+This holds for a variety of held-out classes, corruption types, and robust training methods.
 OOD inputs that are classified with the NCG label (1-NN in training set) are considerably further than from their closest training examples.
-These training examples also have adversarial examples that are closer than the robustness radius $r$ (see Figure~\ref{fig:robust_vs_ood_r}).
+These training examples also have adversarial examples that are closer than the robustness radius $r$ (see \cref{fig:robust_vs_ood_r}).
 This implies that the decision regions of adversarially robust methods extend in certain directions, but not others, and that the local training constraints lead to globally different behavior.
 We can identify these types of prediction patterns precisely because we examine the network with OOD data.

-Besides unseen classes, we also look at corrupted data, such as CIFAR10-C, CIFAR100-C, and ImgNet100-C \cite{hendrycks2019robustness}.
-The NCG accuracies for all networks (including natural and robust networks) are above the chance levels, and robust networks often have much higher NCG accuracy than natural training.
-We also uncover an interesting correlation between NCG accuracy and prediction accuracy for corrupted data.
-Corrupted examples that are correct in terms of NCG accuracy have a higher chance of being classified correctly in terms of the semantic label as well.
+Besides unseen classes, we also look at corrupted data, such as CIFAR10-C, CIFAR100-C, and ImgNet100-C~\cite{hendrycks2019robustness}.
+The NCG scores for all networks (including natural and robust networks) are above the chance levels, and robust networks often have much higher NCG score than natural training.
+We also uncover an interesting correlation between NCG score and prediction accuracy for corrupted data.
+Corrupted examples that are correct in terms of NCG score have a higher chance of being classified correctly in terms of the semantic label as well.
 In other words, if the network matches the 1-NN prediction, then it is more likely to predict the correct label for a corrupted image.
-This indicates that having higher NCG accuracy may be a desirable property, as it can encourage better predictions on corrupted data.
+This indicates that having higher NCG score may be a desirable property, as it is positively correlated with better predictions on corrupted data.